nimdaghlian/memex/_notes/meta/About Gardening This Garden.md

 layout: note
 tags:
   - meta
+date: 2023-09-27
 ---

 > This site came out of a year or so of experimenting with digital gardens.
-Here's what I wrote about how that started
+Here's what I wrote about how that started and some stuff I did to grow it.
+The [[Development Log]] has more up-to-date info about what's going on here.

 ## How I Started this Garden